XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

     - If a consensus round fails, the consensus process repeats until it succeeds.
 - The validated ledger includes the transaction and its effects on the ledger state.

 Applications should only rely on information in validated ledgers, not on the provisional results of candidate transactions.
 Some [`rippled` APIs](rippled-api.html) initially return provisional results for transactions.
-The results of a transaction become immutable only when that transaction is included in a validated ledger, or the transaction includes `LastLedgerSequence` and does not appear in any validated ledger with that sequence number or lower.
+The results of a transaction become immutable only when that transaction is included in a validated ledger, or the transaction includes `LastLedgerSequence` and does not appear in any validated ledger with that ledger index or lower.

 Best practices for applications submitting transactions include: